Roots | What is the function of roots, Types, Example

 What is the shoot system?

 The above-ground part is called the shoot system.
-Why it is called a system because it is made up of many things like – what is being found outside the ground, the stem being found outside and branches coming out from the stem, and leaves and flowers are being found on those branches and these flowers are going to grow further. becomes fruit.
+Why it is called a system because it is made up of many things like – what is being found outside the ground, the stem being seen outside and branches coming out from the stem, and leaves and flowers are being seen on those branches, and these flowers are going to grow further.
+Becomes fruit.
 All these together make up the shoot system.

-So, friends, we have studied completely about roots like – what is the root, what is the root system, how many types of roots are there, modification of the root, region of the root, etc.
+So, friends, we have studied roots completely, like what the Root is, what the root system is, how many types of roots there are, what modifications are made to the Root, the region of the Root, etc.

-So, friends, I hope you have liked the information given about what are roots and What is the function of roots, if you like it then share it on your social app.
+So, friends, I hope you have liked the information given about what roots are and what the function of roots is; if you like it, then share it on your social app.

 Thank you